IngoMeyer441/config_update/README.md

     ```

     to update a configuration file on the given branch.
 If branch is omitted, `master` is used.
 The tool opens the
     config file with the editor configured by the `VISUAL` environment variable.
-After closing the editor, you will be
+After closing the editor, you can alter
-    prompted for a commit message and a new Git commit will be created.
-If you updated a branch that serves as a
+    another config file or you will be prompted for a commit message and a new Git commit will be created.
+If you
-    template branch (for example `master`), all subsequent branches will be automatically updated by merging your newly
+    updated a branch that serves as a template branch (for example `master`), all subsequent branches will be
-    created commit.
-In the case of merge conflicts `git mergetool` is run to resolve each conflict.
-Afterwards, changes
+    automatically updated by merging your newly created commit.
+In the case of merge conflicts `git mergetool` is run to
-    are pushed to your central repository.
+    resolve each conflict.
+Afterwards, changes are pushed to your central repository.

     If the given config file does not exist, you are prompted for the file location on disk.
 In that case a new config
     file is added to the repository and to `.config_locations`.